 Education and training

-To become a roof tiler, you usually need to complete an apprenticeship in roof tiling.
-The apprenticeship usually takes between 36 to 48 months to complete.
-This course is available as a school-based apprenticeship.
+To become a roof tiler, you usually need to undertake an apprenticeship in roof tiling.
+The apprenticeship usually takes between 36 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships